aspose-words/Aspose.Words-Documentation/en/java/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/how-to-apply-custom-logic-to-unmerged-regions/_index.md

 To manually apply logic to each unused region in the document we take advantage of features already available in Aspose.Words.

-The mail merge engine provides a property to remove unused regions through the **MailMergeCleanupOptions.RemoveUnusedRegions** flag.
+The Mail Merge engine provides a property to remove unused regions through the **MailMergeCleanupOptions.RemoveUnusedRegions** flag.
 This can be disabled so that such regions are left untouched during a mail merge.
 This allows us to leave the unmerged regions in the document and handle them manually ourselves instead.

-We can then take advantage of the **MailMerge.FieldMergingCallback** property as a means to apply our own custom logic to these unmerged regions during mail merge through the use of a handler class implementing the **IFieldMergingCallback** interface.
+We can then take advantage of the **MailMerge.FieldMergingCallback** property as a means to apply our own custom logic to these unmerged regions during Mail Merge through the use of a handler class implementing the **IFieldMergingCallback** interface.

 This code within the handler class is the only class you will need to modify in order to control the logic applied to unmerged regions.
 The other code in this sample can be reused without modification in any project.

 This sample project demonstrates this technique.
 It involves the following steps:

-1. Execute mail merge on the document using your data source.
+1. Execute Mail Merge on the document using your data source.
 The **MailMergeCleanupOptions.RemoveUnusedRegions** flag is disabled for now we want the regions to remain so we can handle them manually.
 Any regions without data will be left unmerged in the document.
 1. Call the **ExecuteCustomLogicOnEmptyRegions** method.
 This method is provided in this sample.
 It performs actions which allow the specified handler to be called for each unmerged region.
 This method is reusable and can be copied unaltered to any project which requires it (along with any dependent methods).This method executes the following steps:
    1. Sets the handler specified by the user to the **MailMerge.FieldMergingCallback** property.
    1. Calls the **CreateDataSourceFromDocumentRegions** method which accepts the user’s **Document** and **ArrayList** containing regions names.
 This method will create a dummy data source containing tables for each unmerged region in the document.
-   1. Executes mail merge on the document using the dummy data source.
-When mail merge is executed with this data source it allows the user-specified handler to be called for each unmerge region and the custom logic applied
+   1. Executes Mail Merge on the document using the dummy data source.
+When Mail Merge is executed with this data source it allows the user-specified handler to be called for each unmerge region and the custom logic applied

 **The Code**